vyshnavi-adusumelli/FinBot/README.md

 7. Set both the CHAT_ID and API_TOKEN as environment variables on your computer.
 These variables are essential for your bot to interact with Telegram.

 8. Open your terminal and navigate to the project's root folder.
-Run the command: python src/TeleBot.py in the terminal.
+Run the command: ```python src/TeleBot.py``` in the terminal.
 A successful run will generate a message in your terminal, indicating that "TeleBot: Started polling."

 9. After a successful run, go to your bot on Telegram.
 Enter the "/start" or "/menu" command to initialize your bot, and you're all set to track your expenses!

 ### Discord Installation

+1. Start by downloading and installing the Discord desktop application for your system from the following official website: [Discord Download](https://discord.com/download).

+2. Visit the [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
+Follow the steps in this guide to create your Discord bot: [Creating Your First Bot](https://guide.pycord.dev/getting-started/creating-your-first-bot).

+3. Give your bot a unique name and customize its avatar.
+Important: Ensure that your bot's name does not include "Discord."
+Applications with "Discord" in their name may not function correctly.

+4. Once you've created your bot, it will be provided with a DISCORD_TOKEN.
+Make sure to copy this token as you'll need it later.

+5. From the Discord Developer Portal, configure your bot with the necessary permissions and rights.
+This ensures it can interact with servers and channels.

+6. Create a server on Discord where your bot will operate.
+Inside this server, create a dedicated channel for your bot.
+Copy the CHANNEL_ID of this channel for future reference.

+7. Set the DISCORD_TOKEN and CHANNEL_ID as environment variables on your computer.
+These variables will be used by your bot to connect to the correct server and channel.

+8. Open your terminal and navigate to the project's root folder.
+Run the command: ```python src/DiscordBot.py``` in the terminal.
+A successful run will generate a message in your terminal, indicating that "Shard ID None has connected to Gateway."

+9. After a successful connection, go to your bot on Discord and enter the "/menu" command.
+Your bot is now ready to track your expenses!

 ### Testing with Pytest